OneKeyHQ/documents/docs/Extension/02-API Reference/ethereum-provider.md

 If the request fails for any reason, the Promise will reject with an [Ethereum RPC Error](#errors).

-MetaMask supports most standardized Ethereum RPC methods, in addition to a number of methods that may not be supported by other wallets.
+OneKey supports most standardized Ethereum RPC methods, in addition to a number of methods that may not be supported by other wallets.
-See the MetaMask [RPC API documentation](./rpc-api.html) for details.
+See the OneKey [RPC API documentation](./rpc-api.html) for details.

 #### Example